-Omega conducts hazardous building materials assessments to provide project managers with the knowledge they need to safely and cost-effectively move forward with demolition and renovation projects.
+Omega conducts hazardous building materials assessments to provide clients with the knowledge they need to safely and cost-effectively move forward with renovation and demolition projects.

-The assessment, also known as a Hazardous Building Materials Survey (HBMS), includes both visual inspections and sampling to determine whether a site contains asbestos, lead, polychlorinated biphenyls (PCBs), mold, universal hazardous waste or other hazards that can lurk in building materials or the subsurface of a building such as underground storage tanks or in soil.
+The assessment, also known as a Hazardous Building Materials Survey (HBMS), includes both visual inspections and sampling of materials to determine whether a site contains asbestos, lead, polychlorinated biphenyls (PCBs), mold, universal hazardous waste or other hazards that can lurk in building materials or the subsurface of a building such as underground storage tanks, contaminated soil or groundwater.

 Hazardous Materials Testing & Assessment Services

 - Asbestos Survey